Dr David Worthington

 - Subject Network Committee for Humanities & Gaelic (Member)

-Externally, he is a member of the Scottish Parliament's Cross-Party Group on Poland, a Peer Assessor for both the Carnegie Trust and for the Scottish Graduate School for the Arts and Humanities (SGSAH), a member of the editorial board for Northern Scotland, and an Honorary Research Fellow at the University of Aberdeen.
+Externally, he is a member of the Scottish Parliament's Cross-Party Group on Poland, a Peer Assessor for both the Carnegie Trust and for the Scottish Graduate School for the Arts and Humanities (SGSAH), a Discipline Catalyst Member (History) for SGSAH, and a member of the editorial board for Northern Scotland, and an Honorary Research Fellow at the University of Aberdeen.